JOTAN-0655/RPi-Zero-VVVF/README.md

 ```
 sudo apt install gcc-arm-none-eabi
 ```
-I don't know why but you have to do this at raspberry pi, otherwise you will fail to build.
+I don't know why but you have to do this at raspberry pi, otherwise you will fail to build.<br>
 Seems some library doesn't exist when installed on not raspberry pi.

 # build